April 1923 Kamchatka earthquake and tsunami: Location

 The epicenter coordinates of this earthquake differ across sources and journals.
 The International Seismological Summary placed this at 55.7°N, 162.5°E, while the ISC-GEM Catalogue lists this event as having an epicenter at 56.36° N 162.70° E. Meanwhile, Beno Gutenberg and Charles Richter suggested the epicenter location to be 56.5° N, 16.5° E. In a 2017 study, Salaree and Okal argued it was located 110 km to the north, at 57.35° N, 162.91° E, which is northwest of Bering Island.
 In another study by Bourgeois and Pinegina published in 2018, the source area of the April earthquake is north of the February rupture but southwest of Bering Island and in Kamchatka Bay.
 On the other hand, E.R.
 Engdahl's relocation places the epicenter coordinates at 56.56°N, 163.03°E, inside the Kamchatskiy Peninsula and close to the ISC-GEM coordinates.

 Characteristic

-The earthquake rupture displayed features analogous to that of a tsunami earthquake, which generates locally destructive tsunamis with higher run-up heights.
-A notable feature that makes such events unique is the release of seismic energy which happens at long periods.
-The release of long-period seismic energy in turn results in moderately strong to no shaking along the coast during these earthquakes.
-Damage patterns of tsunami earthquakes solely from shaking have been mostly smaller than expected for its size.
-As a result, local communities usually would have little to no advanced natural warning for when a tsunami hit.
-Tsunami earthquakes have slower than usual rupture velocities, which could be as slow as 1 km/s.
-The rupture propagates up-dip along with the shallow subduction interface towards the trench, generating tsunamis.
-The tsunamis generated by these earthquakes are significantly disproportionate for its surface wave magnitude as a consequence.
+The earthquake was initially interpreted to be a tsunami earthquake because it generated a larger tsunami relative to the February earthquake despite having a smaller magnitude.
+Further supporting this early characterisation was the absence of a documented tsunami during an MPAS 7.4 aftershock of the February event.
+However, a study published in Pure and Applied Geophysics found that no numerical modelling of the earthquake could reproduce the unusually large tsunami.
+Despire confirming the tsunamigenic earthquake source characteristic using the available seismograph readings, it did not account for the local tsunami observations.
+Instead, numerical simulation suggest the tsunami was triggered by a submarine landslide in Kamchatka Bay.